oatlog/oatlog/doc/proposal/main.typ

 ```

 Extraction is NP-hard for even simple cost functions, but there are both heuristics and algorithms
-that work well on some types of E-graphs @fastextract.
+that work well on some types of e-graphs @fastextract.

-== E-graph rule compilation example <appendix-egraph-kernel>
+== E-graph rule code generation example <appendix-egraph-kernel>

 Consider the following rewrite rule